BitLocker drive encryption in Windows 10 for OEMs

 To resolve this issue, contact the IHV(s) to determine if this device has no external DMA ports.
 If confirmed by the IHVs that the bus or device only has internal DMA, then the OEM can add this to the allowed list.

-Add string (REG_SZ) name/value pairs for each flagged DMA capable bus that is determined to be safe:
+Then, under the AllowedBuses key, add string (REG_SZ) name/value pairs for each flagged DMA capable bus that is determined to be safe:

 - Key: device friendly name /description

 Ensure the IDs match the output from the HLK test.
 For example, if you have a safe device with a friendly name of “Contoso PCI Express Root Port”, vendor ID 1022 and Device ID 157C, you would create a Registry entry named Contoso PCI Express Root Port as REG_SZ data type in:

 Where the value = "PCI\VEN_1022&DEV_157C"